Whenever the saying, ‘a prophet is never accepted in his hometown’ is mentioned, my ghostwriting services come to mind. ((Edited in April 2021)

 You see, since I started freelance writing in 2017, 90% of my clients have been strangers I meet online.
 Don’t get me wrong; I don’t hate my fellow Kenyans, but I loath seeing my efforts to help people tell their stories taken for granted.
 I’m tired of the lame excuse, ‘people already know me, no one is going waste their time reading my story.’

-So when a friend, also a writer, asked for a quotation for non-fiction ghostwriting services, I felt the need to write this article.
-My aim is to help writers like you can take advantage of this sector.
+So when a friend, who is also a writer, asked for a quotation for non-fiction ghostwriting services, I felt compelled to write this article.
+My aim is to help writers like you take advantage of this sector of writing.
 Your work; writing for other people and letting them own all the rights of the work while you take home a fair pay.
 Never to tell a soul.

 Who knows, you may be the right person to ghostwrite e-books for my fellow Kenyans.
 So, here is the process I use to coin great non-fiction e-books for my clients and get juicy reviews like this.

 7 Steps Every Ghostwriter Must Use To Create A Stunning Non-Fiction E-book